francis403/ThesisWork/README.md

 - It calls __afl_maybe_log, available in the main_payload, to add and check if the region is arleady mapped.

-- This is the main_payload added at the end of the assembly code, since it's a very big piece of code, only the important parts will be added
+- This is the main_payload (64 bits) added at the end of the assembly code, since it's a very big piece of code, only the important parts will be added

 	```
 	__afl_maybe_log: